LaitinenHenri/Nuclear-Game/README.md

   sceneManagerScript.cs
-    -This script handels the scene canhging.
-In this game htere is only one change from the strat screen to the game itself
+    -This script handels the scene changing.
+In this game there is only one change from the start screen to the game itself

   spawner.cs